 “Ah yes, who could forget Fart Queen,” Flashfire says with a grimace.
 “Drone is our tech expert.
 She controls machines with her mind.”

 “I’ve already rewritten your phone to text Epione all the porn you’ve been watching,” she says.

 Flashfire sticks a tongue out at her.

 “The Office of Powered Individuals sets the rules,” I say.
 “We’d have to register to be considered official heroes.
 But we all have reasons for not doing that.
 They’d arrest me the minute I walked into any Heroics Center.”

 “Do field-work for OPI?
 Fuck off,” Drone says.

-Epione slaps Drone on the shoulder.
+Epione looks at Drone, then gasps, and slaps Drone on the shoulder.
 “Language in front of the child!”
 She smiles at Maisa.
 “I can’t interfere with my med-school.
 Mother would kill me.”

 “OPI doesn’t take non-citizens,” Remise says.
 “I’d have t’ go back t’ the European Kingdoms, and tha’s na’ happening.”